-If you suffered losses from the Terra Luna collapse, or have become unable to access your assets because of a platform’s insolvency, you may be able to write off those assets as worthless securities.
+If you suffered losses from something like the Terra Luna collapse, or have become unable to access your assets because of a platform’s insolvency, you may be able to write off those assets as worthless securities.

 However, be aware: among crypto tax accountants, there is not consensus that crypto assets would be eligible for this provision.
 Although many tokens seem similar to securities, officially they have not been classified as such by the SEC.
 Talk to your accountant before executing this strategy.